blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 This challenge was out of space!
 And so fun!
 It comes as a PE32 file named [`covfefe.exe`](/static/flareon-2017/11/covfefe.exe).

-The most notable string ([http://bitly.com/98K8eH](http://bitly.com/98K8eH)) points us nostalgically to Rick Astley timeless masterpiece, "Never Gonna Give You Up".
+The most notable string ([http://bitly.com/98K8eH](http://bitly.com/98K8eH)) from the PE points us nostalgically to
+Rick Astley timeless masterpiece, "Never Gonna Give You Up".

 Many other strings appear, but are weirdly aligned to one DWORD per character: